-Circumcision for a newborn is covered when performed within 3 months of birth and may be performed without prior authorization.
-A circumcision beyond age 3 months must be medically necessary and prior authorized.
+Circumcision within 3 months of birth is covered without prior authorization.
+A circumcision after age 3 months must be medically necessary and prior authorized.

 7.5.4 Diagnostic Procedures

 Diagnostic services, including laboratory tests and ultrasounds, related to maternity care are covered.
 Some of these procedures may need to be prior authorized.
 A full list of services that must be prior authorized is on the Moda Health website, or you may ask Customer Service.